+Students whose appeals are granted approval based on having exceeding the 150% timeframe will be reinstated their aid eligibility under the condition of an academic plan where the student meets the following conditions:

+- 1. Maintains a term GPA of 2.50 each semester. - 2.
+Maintains a cumulative GPA of 2.0 each semester,

+- 3. Completes 100% of enrolled courses, - 4.
+Enrolls only in courses necessary for completion of their current major, and - 5.
+Completes the program within 3 attempted semesters.

-Students whose appeals are granted approval based on having exceeding the 150% timeframe, will be reinstated aid eligibility under the condition of an ACADEMIC PLAN and should adhere to the Qualitative and Quantitative Standards (listed above), with a higher TERM GPA requirement of 2.50 each semester.
-The ACADEMIC PLAN will only allow a student to enroll for courses needed for completion of chosen major and failure to do so will return the student to SUSPENSION status.
-Students under ACADEMIC PLAN status who do not meet the Standards at the end of a semester, will be returned back to a SUSPENSION status and will be financially obligated to complete the remainder of the degree for which the ACADEMIC PLAN was approved.
-Any deviation from the academic plan will result in a SUSPENSION status at BRTC and no appeal option will be available.
+Failure to keep these terms will return the student to suspension status.
+Students returned back to a suspension status will be financially obligated to complete the remainder of the degree for which the academic plan was approved.
+Any deviation from the academic plan will result in a suspension status at BRTC and no further appeal option will be available.